mejasonatkinson/playground-docker/docker-crash-course-tutorial--the-net-ninja.md

 Not part of the course but useful to know....

-### How do I know if Docker is installed Linux?
+### How do I know if Docker is installed on Linux?

-To check if you have Docker installed, run command `docker ps` or `docker info` on a terminal screen to verify it is installed and running.
+To check if you have Docker installed, run the command `docker ps` or `docker info` on a terminal screen to verify it is installed and running.

 -->